 Trek the Colca Canyon

-The Colca Canyon is understandably one of Arequipa’s biggest draws.
+Another that can be longer than a day, the Colca Canyon is understandably one of Arequipa’s biggest draws.
 It’s one of the deepest canyons in the world and features incredible dark night skies, and breathtaking vistas, including one where majestic condors cruise by.
 It can be done as a DIY but it’s almost less expensive to go with a tour at $45usd for a 3 day tour.
 Our guide was excellent and taught us a lot about the local culture and flora and fauna.
 We booked with Tahuantinsuyo Tours in the Plaza de Armas.
 As most agencies work together to fill a trip it doesn’t matter too much who you book with.

 Visit the Pillones Waterfall and Imata Stone Forest